-In accordance with Government Auditing Standards issued by the Comptroller General of the United States; and OMB Bulletin No. 22-01, Audit Requirements for Federal Financial Statements, we have audited CFTC's financial statements.
-CFTC's financial statements comprise www.williamsadley.com
+In accordance with Government Auditing Standards issued by the Comptroller General of the United States; and OMB Bulletin No. 24-01, Audit Requirements for Federal Financial Statements, we have audited CFTC's financial statements.
+CFTC's financial statements comprise the balance sheets as of September 30, 2023, and 2022; the related statements of net cost, changes